Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### ​Which AWS Service can be used to register a new domain name?
+### Which AWS Service can be used to register a new domain name?

 - [ ] Amazon Personalize.
 - [x] Amazon Route 53.